varigence/docs/bimlflex/reference-documentation/metadata-configurations.md

 @[User::ParentBatchStartTime]
 ```

 SSIS Expression based, if it is the initial load, use the Parent Batch Start Time variable, else derive the Effective From Date based on two other columns.
-This is used in CDC-type loads.
+This is used in CDC-type loads:

 ```SsisExpression
 @[User::IsInitialLoad]?@[User::ParentBatchStartTime]:DATEADD("ms", ([__$rownumber]-1) * 4, [__$start_dt])